 ShieldPro 5 Mil 1 Gallon Gusseted Zip Seal Mylar Bag: These bags with the gusseted bottom are my new favorite.
 Going forward, this is the only kind I will be using.
 So easy to fill!

 Conair Ceramic Instant Heat 2-Inch Straightener: Any cheap hair iron will work, including this one.
 In the photos, you will see me using my fancy schmancy hair iron but that is only because I don’t have my el-cheapo iron with me.
 Put your money into quality Mylar bags instead.

-Sharpie Fine Point Permanent Markers, Box of 12: Amazon sells Sharpies at a price less than Costco and less than Staples.
-I prefer black but they also come in colors.
-About $6.50 for 12.
+Sharpie Fine Point Permanent Markers, Box of 12: I prefer black but they also come in colors.

 FoodSaver Vacuum Sealer: As long as the unit has an accessory port (and this one does), and inexpensive FoodSaver will work just as well as the fancier models.
 That is my two cents, at least.
 See Fast Track Tip #4: How to Use a FoodSaver for Vacuum Canning.

 FoodSaver Wide Mouth Jar Sealer: Already have a FoodSaver?
 If so, check out this jar sealer which can be used to vacuum seal your Mason jars.
 This is a great option for short to mid term storage of items such as beans, rice, sugar and salt.
 Store your jars in a cool, dark place and you are set with the added advantage of removing a small amount for current use without having to disrupt your large Mylar bag or bucket of food.
 There is also a version for regular sized jars.

 Mason Jar Storage Caps Set of 8: These are fantastic!
 These plastic lids screw onto a mason jar and are perfect in the pantry or to cap you salves.
 There is both a regular and a wide mouth version.